jzcmyz/ansible/ansible_collections/community/general/README.md

 ## Tested with Ansible

-Tested with the current ansible-core 2.13, ansible-core 2.14, ansible-core 2.15, ansible-core 2.16 releases and the current development version of ansible-core.
+Tested with the current ansible-core 2.13, ansible-core 2.14, ansible-core 2.15, ansible-core 2.16, ansible-core 2.17 releases and the current development version of ansible-core.
 Ansible-core versions before 2.13.0 are not supported.
 This includes all ansible-base 2.10 and Ansible 2.9 releases.

 ## External requirements